coffeewithbeer/ashla/README.md

 This is all the inputs we need.

-We can then call these functions using the file path of this config.
+We can then create a Gaia Connection object using the file path of this config.
+This will allow you to run Gaia Queries.

+    gaia_cnxn = da.GaiaDataAccess(r'C:\configs\login_config.ini')

+You can use this connection object to run a query and get a pandas DataFrame output.

-    data = da.query_gaia_to_pandas(query, r'C:\configs\login_config.ini')
+    data = gaia_cnxn.query_gaia_to_pandas(query)

 The data will now be in a Pandas DataFrame format.
-You can additionally query and save as a Parquet file named gaia_data.parquet.gzip using:
+You can additionally query and save as a Parquet file named gaia_data.parquet.gzip using the parquet_output_name option:

-    da.gaia_query_to_parquet(query, 'gaia_data', login_cnf=r'C:\configs\login_config.ini')

-Again, here you can leave login_cnf empty and enter login details in the terminal.
+    data = gaia_cnxn.query_gaia_to_pandas(query, parquet_output_name='gaia_data')